knrt10/kubernetes-basicLearning/readme.md

 ```

-#### Building Docker image
+#### Building Docker Image

-Make sure your **docker server is up and running**.
-Now we will create a docker image in our local machine.
+Make sure your **Docker server is up and running**.
+Now we will create a Docker image in our local machine.
 Open your terminal in the current project's folder and run

 `docker build -t kubia .`

-You’re telling Docker to build an image called **kubia** based on the contents of the current directory (note the dot at the end of the build command).
+You’re telling Docker to build an image called **kubia** based on the contents of the current directory (note the dot `.` at the end of the build command).
 Docker will look for the Dockerfile in the directory and build the image based on the instructions in the file.

-Now check your docker image created by running
+Now check your docker image created by running:

+`docker images`

 #### Getting docker images